Become a TV Series Writer

 Do you have a great idea for a TV series?
-You should begin this course with the germ of an idea for a TV drama or comedy series – one that has not yet been developed into a concept or script, to work on during the course.
+You should begin this course with the germ of an idea for a TV drama or comedy series – one that has not yet been developed into a concept or script, to work on during the course as an ongoing exercise.

 Meet Your Tutors

 You will need to dedicate at least 10 hours per week to self-directed study, plus one two-hour online Zoom video chat session.

 You will also be required to devote time to TV viewing and the production of written exercises which will receive feedback from the course lecturer.

 The course is delivered online through our Online Learning Environment (Moodle) and using Zoom video conferencing.

 You will need access to a desktop or laptop computer with a camera, sound and a reliable internet connection for the evening Zoom video sessions.

 The September course is taught by Susan Bower.
 The first Zoom session is Thursday 1 October.